Best Database Clients for 2026: Why Pluk Stands Out

 A great database client still needs to do the fundamentals well:

 But there is a new layer now.
 AI is becoming normal.
 Native UX is increasingly expected.
-The real difference is how well the tool understands your schema, how much context it can hold, and whether it helps you move from prompt to analysis instead of just prompt to SQL.
+The real difference is how well the tool understands your schema, how much context it can hold, and whether it helps you move from query to analysis instead of just query to results.

 That matters because most real questions are not just "show me rows."
 They are things like: